manoknin/udacity-artificial-intelligence-nanodegree/README.md

 Sudoku Solver

-In this project, I have build an Artificial Intelligence agent to solve every Sudoku puzzle.
+In this project, I have built an Artificial Intelligence agent to solve every Sudoku puzzle.

 Build A Game-Playing Agent (Isolation)

-In this lesson, you'll build a Game-Playing agent that defeats opponents in Isolation.
-Along the way, you'll learn about advanced Game-Playing techniques such as Iterative Deepening, Alpha-Beta Pruning, and Expectimax.
+In this project intelligent Game-Playing agent defeats opponents in Isolation using advanced Game-Playing techniques such as Iterative Deepening, Alpha-Beta Pruning, and Expectimax.